gedex/wpdock/README.md

 docker-compose stop
 ```

-You changes are persisted.
+Your changes are persisted.
 So when you do `docker-compose up -d` again you'll get the same
 snapshot as before.

 When you want to kill all the containers: